giuliserafini/giuliserafini/README.md

 - 🌱 I’m currently learning full stack
 - 💞️ I’m looking to collaborate on projects to grow experience.
 - 📫 How to reach me giuliaserafini9@gmail.com
+- Working on well-known fashion industry in Digital dept.

 <!---
 giuliserafini/giuliserafini is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.